Isfahan and Suburbs Bus Company

+It sends 60 buses to Iraqi border every year for a one-month pilgrim parade.

 Fleet

 Buses used are mostly manufactured by Iran Khodro Diesel.
 The oldest model active in the fleet is IKD O457 City Bus.
 These buses were later upgraded to be able to use CNG fuel, becoming the model IKD CNG City Bus O457G-OSG.
 Esfahan also utilizes Shahab Khodro Renault Eurobuses.
 Also the higher capacity MEGATRANS City Bus is also used in the fleet.
 Recent buses entering the fleet are Oghab Scania-3112 models.

 Buses utilized in BRT lines, are 2 cabins, and are SNA X-MOB 18001 and XMQ6180G1 models.

 Smart Card

 The first time a smart card system was used on Isfahan buses was in summer 2010, with studies done over the summer and the contractor chosen over the fall of 2009.
 The system was reorganized with the creation of ESCard in summer 2012.

 Routes

 BRT

 BRT's ridership at summer of 2015 is 120'000 per day.

 Formerly

 Before September 15, 2014, There were two BRT bus routes.
 On that date, these routes were merged to create one continuous route.